Chunking

 If we cut out a section in slices to satisfy a window of context or a vector index, a risk we break the Thread Semantics (Semantic Thread) ?

-KPI on a test of theimpact of the chunking :
+KPI of the test on the impact of chunking :

-• Score close to 1.0 : Cis the main subject of the text.
+• Score close to 1.0 : This is the main subject of the text.

-• Score closer to 0.0 : Cis a reference to anecdotal.
+• Score closer to 0.0 : This is a reference to anecdotal.

 If your main keyword has a salience is low, you are off-topic in the eyes of Google.

 Why ?
-Cis a long text, dense, interconnected, and cis the basis of the Knowledge Graph of Google.
+It is a long, dense, interconnected, and this is the basis of the Knowledge Graph of Google.

 So I’m going to use the same article twice.
 Once without cutting and then a second time with decoupage (chunking).